Bachelor of Science in Physics and Instrumentation

 An enormous amount of modern technology is based on fundamental physics research - this is particularly true of the science of measurement.
-It is also true to say that the advancement of all other science—including the medical field—and engineering, relies on the development of new measurement techniques and instrumentation.
-Non-destructive testing is a specialisation of the course—this is the science of testing materials and systems without dismantling or damage, utilising X-rays, ultrasound, scanning electron microscopes, etc.
+It is also true to say that the advancement of all other sciences, including the medical field, and engineering, relies on the development of new measurement techniques and instrumentation.
+Non-destructive testing is a specialisation of the course, this is the science of testing materials and systems without dismantling or damage, utilising X-rays, ultrasound, scanning electron microscopes, etc.

 Note: There is no need to have studied physics at Leaving Certificate, as the fundamentals of all science subjects are delivered in year one.

-It is obvious that a qualification in physics does open many doors—from medical physics to astronomy research.
-Opportunities also abound in sectors such as semiconductor research, calibration laboratories, and any sector that uses instrumentation - e.g., pharmaceutical, medical device, and biotechnology sectors.
+Review the career profiles of our graduates on www.gmit.ie/science.
+It is obvious that a qualification in physics does open many doors, from medical physics to astronomy research.
+Opportunities also abound in sectors such as semiconductor research, calibration laboratories, and any sector that uses instrumentation e.g. pharmaceutical, medical device, and biotechnology sectors.

-Graduates can progress onto the year four of the B.Sc. honours degree in Physics and Instrumentation at GMIT (subject to availability of places) or to other relevant honours degree programmes at other Institutes of Technology and universities in Ireland and the UK
+Graduates can progress to year four of the BSc honours degree in Physics and Instrumentation at GMIT (subject to availability of places) or to other relevant honours degree programmes at other Institutes of Technology and universities in Ireland and the UK.

 There is a six month industrial placement in year three.